 A dissemination form, Tachyzoites, is able to invade virtually all vertebrate cell types, where they multiply in a parasitophorous vacuole and migrate into tissue to form slow-dividing stage, Bradyzoites, which known as tissue cyst [7].
 Tissue cysts are more or less spheroid in brain cells or elongated in muscular cells.
 They vary in size from 10 micrometer for the younger cysts, containing only two bradyzoites, to up to 100 micrometer for the older ones, containing hundreds or thousands of densely packed bradyzoites.
 The cyst wall consists of a limiting membrane presenting numerous invaginations and an underlying layer of electron-dense granular material [10].
-Bradyzoites are resistant to the acid pepsin (1 to 2 hr survival into pepsin and HCl) allows their transmission through ingestion.
-Mature oocysts, containing Sporozoites, are 12 to 13 micrometers in length and ovoid shape that after sporulation contain two sporocysts, each containing four sporozoites.
+Bradyzoites have a dormant metabolism and well adapted to long-term survival.
+Since cysts stay intracellular throughout their life span, disruption of host cell leads to liberation of bradyzoites.
+It is resistant to the acid pepsin (1 to 2 hr survival into pepsin and HCl) allows their transmission ingestion.
+Mature oocysts, through containing Sporozoites, are 12 to13 micrometers in length and ovoid shape that after sporulation contain two sporocysts, each containing four sporozoites.
 The oocyst wall is an extremely robust multilayer structure protecting the parasite from mechanical and chemical damages.
 It enables the parasite to survive for long periods, up to more than a year, in a moist environment [9].